ThorstenBr/AppleIII_diskII/README.md

 ![Apple SCP - generate new system](/Images/AppleIII_scp_generate_system.jpg)

 ![Apple SCP - change number of drives](/Images/AppleIII_scp_change_drives.jpg)

+## Errata / Technical Background ##
+As described above, a number of people have made adapters by simply stripping away the 6 additional signals from the wider Apple III connector, and connect the 20 identical signals to a FloppyEmu/Disk II (in fact: the first version of the adapter in this project also followed this basic approach).

+This will mostly work - when each drive is used individually.
+However, the Apple /// has a feature, which Apple IIs do not have: the Apple /// disk drive logic is able to keep the motor of the internal disk drive **and** one external disk drive spinning concurrently.
+This significantly speeds up the performance when copying data between internal and external disks - or when quickly reading files from both drives.
+The computer is no longer delayed by waiting for drive to reach their target rotation speed, when the drives keep spinning concurrently.

+This feature is used on the Apple ///, for example, when using the "volume copy" feature of "SOS system utilties".
+While copying an entire disk, it keeps both drives spinning, while reading data from one disk and immediately writing it to the other.
+Disk copying is therefore much faster on the Apple III than on an Apple II (where the computer again and again needs to briefly wait while the two drives spin up and down).

+This feature is implemented by Apple /// by keeping the *enable signals* for the internal and one of the external drives both enabled.
+These signals are at the same pin location as the respective signals of Apple II drives.
+However, on the Apple II it is forbidden for more than one drive to be enabled concurrently, since this would result in a conflict on the other shared communication signals.
+On the Apple II these signals meant "*enable motor **and** communication*".
+The Apple ///, however, has an additional signal on its 26pin port, which selects between internal and external communication.
+The disk enable signal on the Apple III only means "*enable motor*" - and therefore allows more than one drive to be enabled (spinning) at the same time.
+Still, communication always takes place with one drive only, when *additionally* an extra signal on the 26pin connector selects the internal port (or external port, respectively).

+This adapter uses a simple 74LS32 logic IC (OR-gate), which properly considers all Apple III disk enable signals - and provides the correct signal to FloppyEmu (or disk II).

 ## Schematics and KiCad Project
 The [KiCad](/KiCad/) folder contains the schematics and PCB project files, if you wished to adapt the design.